BaptisteLoquette/Bi-Encoder_Zero_Shot_Classification/README.md

 # Bi-Encoder_Zero_Shot_Classification
 Zero shot Classification using Siamese Networks

-## 1st Approach MLM Fine-TuningÒ of BERT model
+## 1st Approach MLM Fine-Tuning of BERT model

 - Limitations : Needs additionnal heuristics
 - Cannot be used on models without the vocab containing a `[MASK]` token, or architecture not pre-trained on MLM or similar tasks, such as (FlauBERT, etc...)